peerigon/alamid-schema/README.md

 	})
 ```

+The promise will still be resolved even when the validation fails, because a failed validation is
+not an error, it's an expected state.

 The promise provides a reference to the final validation result object.
 It contains the intermediate
 result of all synchronous validators: